Apply: Physician Assistant

 Given the nature of the online format for the didactic year, all applicants and matriculants need to identify as U.S. citizens, have documentation of permanent residency, or have dual citizenship status.
 While an F-1 Academic Student Visa is permissible for in-person courses, this Visa only deems such students eligible for one online course per term, hence excluding participation in this hybrid format.

-All applicants who have earned a degree from a non-US institution must meet all of the above admission requirements for the PA program as well as admission requirements for international students at Nazareth University at the time of application.
+If you earned a degree from a non-U.S. institution, you must meet all admission requirements (above) for the PA program as well as admission requirements for international students at Nazareth University at the time of application.

 Preference